Skip to main content

 Key takeaways

-• Skyrizi is a brand-name prescription drug used to treat plaque psoriasis, psoriatic arthritis, and Crohn’s disease.
+• Skyrizi is a brand-name prescription drug used to treat plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn’s disease.

-• The price for a three-month supply of Skyrizi without insurance is over $33,000.
+• The price for a three-month supply of Skyrizi without insurance is about $31,000.
 However, SingleCare’s discount card can lower this amount significantly.

-• Other ways to lower the cost of Skyrizi include switching to a lower-cost treatment, shopping around at different pharmacies, and securing health insurance.
+• Other ways to lower the cost of Skyrizi include switching to a lower-cost treatment or shopping around at different pharmacies.

 What is the generic for Skyrizi?

-Skyrizi is a biologic medication administered through intravenous infusion.
+Skyrizi is a biologic medication (monoclonal antibody).
 Its active ingredient is risankizumab-rzaa.
 At this time, no biosimilar versions of Skyrizi are available.
-A biosimilar medication is very similar to a brand-name biologic medication.
-They are considered as safe and effective as the original biologic.
 The earliest a biosimilar may be available will be in 2031.

 Compare Skyrizi prices to related drugs